EyasuTeshome/shifttracker/becoming-a-remote-professional/using-project-updates-to-work-better-as-a-team.md

 ## Learning objectives

-- Show you know how to use daily update and weekly retrospective forms to drive successful meeting activities.
 - Learn the value of regular project status updates for group projects and practice daily with teammates.

 ### **Estimated time**: 0.5h